1. Mexico’s geography and size

 There is even a law in Mexico that is supposed to help preserve languages and cultures from vanishing by encouraging bilingual education in the regions and protecting the right to use indigenous languages.

 Some of the indigenous languages are still mother tongues to many people, whereas others are spoken only to be preserved.
-For example, the Awakatek language has only 20 speakers in Mexico.
+For example, the Awakatek survives with only a very small number of speakers in Mexico.

 Not really.
 In the most popular tourist destinations, such as Chichen Itza or Mexico City, people know some English, but I wouldn’t count on it.
 You had better start learning Spanish phrases, such as Una cerveza, por favor (“One beer, please”) or ¿Dónde está el inodoro? (“Where is the toilet?”).
 But always keep in mind that Spanish might not be the first language of everyone you meet.